Skip to main content

 • critical thinking.

-These will be assessed through a written application and online interview.
+These will be assessed through a written application and online assessment task.
 These activities are designed to mirror a graduate recruitment process.
-When you participate in the selection process you will also be eligible for the Interview Skills digital badge.

 Additional requirements